 The Enhanced Directors Report (EDR) means that large and medium UK companies must report on the position and prospects of the business, including details of major risks and uncertainties.
 This, therefore, includes environmental and social risks.
-Although not created under the label of CR, legislation that acts to protect the environment, human rights, employee's working conditions etc. are all part of CR.
+Although not created under the label of CR/CSR, legislation that acts to protect the environment, human rights, employee's working conditions etc. are all part of CR.
 Therefore, not only does good CR ensure compliance, it also provides the company with a head start on any new legislation in the future.

-What is CR reporting?
+What is good CR/CSR reporting?

 Do we need a review?

 A CR review will help you to identify the potential impacts of your business on society and the environment.
 It will enable you to rank these impacts in order of pertinence and risk.
 It will establish where you currently stand as far as managing these impacts.
-It will instigate a commitment to change and improvement which every business must have in order to succeed in the future.
+It will instigate a commitment to change and improvement which every organisation must have in order to succeed in the future.

 How do we get started?

-This guide is of a general nature; specific advice can be obtained from Assurity Consulting.
 Assurity Consulting is the UK's leading independent compliance consultancy specialising in workplace health, safety and environmental solutions.
 We have over 30 years' experience of helping customers of all sizes, from across all sectors, manage their compliance responsibilities, making sure that their organisation is compliant, their employees are safe, their processes are cost effective and their management team is in control.